Fossil Rim Snake Duo Slithers Into Spotlight

-National Serpent Day is celebrated each year on February 1.
-This day of celebration encourages people to reflect upon their potential fears and develop an understanding, appreciation, and new interest in the ecosystem around us and the roles these snakes can play.
+World Snake Day is celebrated each year on July 16.
+This occasion encourages people to reflect upon their potential fears and develop an understanding, appreciation, and new interest in the ecosystem around us and the roles these snakes can play.
 Snakes have served as different symbols in various cultures, including being feared, showing signs of power, or being associated with medical care and attention.

 There are more than 3,000 species of snakes worldwide, and 127 of them live within the United States.
 Texas alone has in excess of 115 subspecies of snakes – the most of any state – representing four of the five families of snakes.
 Texas has representatives from all families except boas.